 As we covered above, trazodone can result in some uncomfortable withdrawal symptoms if you suddenly stop using the medication.
 This is because the medication alters your serotonin levels.
 If you stop using trazodone, then your brain needs time to adjust to no longer having the increased serotonin.
 A medical detox program can help during this process.

 A medical detox program means that one of our doctors will monitor your mood, withdrawal symptoms, and anything else that changes as you discontinue trazodone.
 This can be an uncomfortable and vulnerable process.
 Our doctors will make it as comfortable as possible.
 A detox is commonly achieved by tapering your trazodone dose.
 The doctor will determine the proper tapering schedule and can adjust the schedule based on how you react.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Like with other substances, a medical detox only takes care of half the addiction issue.
 This removes the substance from your body, but your mind might still be craving trazodone.
 That’s why we recommend connecting with a therapist during this process.
 This will give you the extra support you need for abstinence from trazodone.